Kidney Exchange QAOA Example

 9 Declarations: x_index_0 x_index_1 x_index x obj donor_constraint_index donor_constraint patient_constraint_index patient_constraint

-Start Generatng the QAOA Process
+Generating the QAOA Process

 -

-Defining the number of layers (num_layers) of the QAOA Ansatz.
+Define the number of layers (

 from classiq.applications.combinatorial_optimization import CombinatorialProblem